WebDevStudios/BuddyPress-Registration-Options/readme.txt

 == Changelog ==

+= 4.3.0 =
+* New hook in pending member "additional data" section for displaying custom data about user.

 = 4.2.6 =
 * Preventive measures for potential XSS security issues with add_query_arg()
 * Early attempts to prevent ajax refresh appropriately.